Who we are

 This is the society’s primary governing body, with responsibility for the management and control of the society's affairs and transactions, which ensures that we conform to the terms of our charter and that we observe our legal obligations as a charitable body.

-The Board of Trustees is made up of:
+The composition of the Board of Trustees is:

 Meet the team